CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/WebViewCompatible.md

 ![Web View Samples](../resources/images/Controls/WebView/web-view-samples.png)

 These controls use the one of two rendering engines.
 For Windows 10 client environments, the newer Microsoft Edge rendering engine is used to embed a view that renders richly formatted HTML content from a remote web server, dynamically generated code, or content files.
-For legacy systems, the System.Windows.Controls.WebBrowser is used, providing Internet Explorer engine-based rendering.
+For legacy systems, the **System.Windows.Controls.WebBrowser** is used, providing Internet Explorer engine-based rendering.

 ## About WebViewCompatible controls

 The Windows Forms version of this control is coming soon.
 It will be located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.

 The WPF version is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.

 You can find additional related types (such as event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

 Internally, these controls wrap the [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class, so they provide a subset of members from that class.
 The [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) is similar to the [WebView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.webview) class, but it is designed to run out of process in a desktop application (such as a WPF or Windows Forms application) and it supports a smaller set of members.
-Because WebViewCompatible wraps [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) and WebBrowser, it provides a simpler subset of common functionality.
+Because **WebViewCompatible** wraps [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) and **WebBrowser**, it provides a simpler subset of common functionality.

 Unless specified otherwise in this article, the documentation for the [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class applies to the WPF and Windows Forms **WebView** controls.
 This article links to reference pages for the UWP [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class for more information about most members.